Jean de Vivonne: Portuguese crisis

 In June Henri tasked Saint-Gouard with travelling to Belém near Lisbon where Philip was established to complain of the treatment of French merchants and people that had accompanied the occupation.
 Saint-Gouard was faced with the problem of determining how he was to finance the trip, and he speculated whether he might need to sell everything he possessed in Madrid and proceed on a couple of mules to Portugal.
 A month came and went without him able to depart.
 Around this time Henri informed Saint-Gouard he was to be relieved of his charge.
 As a result of this decision, it would be necessary for him to travel to Lisbon to inform Philip of this also.

 Having arrived in Portugal in September, he learned he was to be without his diplomatic prerogatives.
 Granvelle had advised Philip to this effect, as Saint-Gouard reported indignantly in October.
-While established at the monastery of Belém near Lisbon, he refused the attempts of the secretario Idiáquez to establish tutelage over him by offering the ambassador accommodation in his house.
+While established at the monastery of Belém near Lisbon, he refused the attempts of the secretary Idiáquez to establish tutelage over him by offering the ambassador accommodation in his house.
 Saint-Gouard saw this as a method by which to have his every action and visitor spied upon.
 When offered a galley by Idiáquez to take him to Lisbon he pretended not to see it and jumped into a small boat with a couple of servants.
 Idiáquez continued to signal to him but he ignored the efforts and made it to Lisbon by hugging the edge of the river where the waters were shallow.
 He established himself in a gambling den in the capital, all the better to keep appraised of the various intrigues.
-In Lisbon, Idiáquez renewed his request to accommodate Saint-Gouard one final time, deploring where Saint-Gouard has established himself and telling him it was the command of Philip that he stay with the secretario.
+In Lisbon, Idiáquez renewed his request to accommodate Saint-Gouard one final time, deploring where Saint-Gouard has established himself and telling him it was the command of Philip that he stay with the secretary.
 The ambassador sarcastically remarked to Henri that he was surprised having conquered such a city as Lisbon that Philip had been unable to find independent accommodation for him.
 With relations between France and Spain further deteriorating, Saint-Gouard advised the French king see to the defence of the coasts of Provence and Languedoc.
 From his centre of operations Saint-Gouard fostered several connections with influential inhabitants of the city.
 While in Portugal he did not hesitate to appear insolent before Philip, and in his correspondence back to the French court, harshly critiqued Spanish policy.